Kong/docs.konghq.com/app/gateway-oss/2.3.x/upgrading.md

 repository contains [openresty-build-tools](https://github.com/Kong/kong-build-tools/tree/master/openresty-build-tools),
 which allows you to more easily build OpenResty with the necessary patches and modules.

 There is a new way to deploy Go using Plugin Servers.
-You can read more about For more information, see [Developing Go plugins](/gateway-oss/2.3.x/external-plugins/#developing-go-plugins).
+For more information, see [Developing Go plugins](/gateway-oss/2.3.x/external-plugins/#developing-go-plugins).

 ### Template changes